maxonary/convitelist/README.md

 To use all the features, you must have a Paper Minecraft Server running and use [MC-Sleeping-Server-Starter](https://github.com/vincss/mcsleepingserverstarter), as well as the EmptyServerStopper and EasyWhitelist Plugins.

-Please check the dedicated Backend and Frontend README docs if you want more details.
+Please check the dedicated Backend and Frontend README docs for more details.

 ## Features